 Corning Optical Fiber Information Center

 The industry's most extensive information resource on optical fiber.
+Includes a

 downloadable tutorial on fiberoptics.